twoslashes/twoslash/docs/refs/notations.md

 #### `@showEmittedFile: [file]`

-While the `.js` file is probably the most useful file out of the box, TypeScript does emit other files if you have the right flags enabled (`.d.ts` and `.map`) but also when you have a multi-file code sample - you might need to tell Twoslash which file to show.
-For all these cases you can _also_ add `@showEmittedFile: [file]` to tell Shiki Twoslash which file you want to show.
+While the `.js` file is probably the most useful file out of the box, TypeScript does emit other files if you have the right flags enabled (`.d.ts` and `.map`) but also when you have a multi-file code sample - you might need to tell TwoSlash which file to show.
+For all these cases you can _also_ add `@showEmittedFile: [file]` to tell Shiki TwoSlash which file you want to show.

 ```ts twoslash
 // @declaration